 Beyond these quick(ish) things to try, use the suggestions provided by the PageSpeed Insights tool for your specific page.
 There are a whole bunch of them, and they’ll look something like this:

-What’s happening here with Core Web Vitals is that Google is adding it as a new ranking factor.
-Their aim isn’t to penalize sites that perform poorly, so you’re not going to plummet off the charts if you have poor CWV scores.
+Google added Core Web Vitals as a ranking factor.
+Their aim wasn’t to penalize sites that perform poorly, so you won’t plummet off the charts if you have poor CWV scores.

 However, they are going to reward sites that perform well.
 So, if you’re in a pretty competitive industry and multiple of your competitors get a boost from having good CWV scores, then you’re probably going to lose some visibility to them.